IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/02-slicing.md

 {: .output}
 In the previous example, we have selected all the elements from row 1 to 4 and from column 1 to 10.

 It is not necessary to slice an array starting from the beginning.
-We can slice using any numbers of the rows and columns
+You can slice the array using any numbers of the rows and columns
 ```python
 data[5:10,5:10]
 ```